nemethviktor/GeoTagNinja/readme.md

 There are 2 parts to the project.
 One is the "main" the other is the installer.
 You'll generally have problems w/ the installer bcs it hasn't been pushed to git so it's going to be missing that half.
 For the "main" project you should be okay without anything separate.
 It has worked ok for me on a blank VM when pulled from Git.
 Just build and F5/run.

 There is currently no preset release cycle.
 I don't expect one to happen in a systematic way.
-There is a `development` branch as mentioned above for people that like to live dangerously.

 ## Pull Requests